Pre-processing

 The scale function findpeaks.stats.scale()

-The images are scaled between [0-255] by the following equation:
+Images are scaled to the [0-255] range using the following equation:

 Ximg * (255 / max(Ximg))